 David Berger: Voice technology like Volara – particularly when combined with a Service Optimization solution like Amadeus HotSOS – can help streamline and prioritize workflow by enabling workers to do the most important tasks first.
 The two solutions work together to not only make workflow more efficient and touchless, but to create an environment for people to ask for what they need, without embarrassment.

-The staff-facing flexibility of Volara integrated with Amadeus HotSOS is an important part of any hotel’s contactless safety program.
+The staff-facing flexibility of Volara integrated with the new HotSOS experience by Amadeus is an important part of any hotel’s contactless safety program.
 Enabling staff to communicate by automated voice rather than touch is key to property-wide cleanliness and risk mitigation.
 Additionally, it helps to improve efficiency and allows team members to get things done in a quick and effective manner.
 This gives operational teams time back to provide the true hospitality their guests have come to appreciate.

 By embracing digital tools based on a hybrid model of contactless and personal customer engagement, we will be able to help ease travel-related concerns and reimagine the hotel experience, together.